open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 >### Reviewing the code
 >
->- Importing the `github.com/rquedas/otel4devs/collector/receiver/trace-receiver/tailtracer` moudle which is where the receiver types and function are.
+>- Importing the `github.com/rquedas/otel4devs/collector/receiver/trace-receiver/tailtracer` module which is where the receiver types and function are.
 >- Added a call to `tailtracer.NewFactory()` as a parameter of the `component.MakeReceiverFactoryMap()` call so your `tailtracer` receiver factory is properly added to the `factories` map.